espy/hoodie-plugin-tutorial/README.md

 ### What is a Hoodie plugin?

-Hoodie plugins have three distinct parts, and can consist of any or all of them.
+Hoodie plugins have three distinct parts, and you will need at least one of them.
 They are:

 - __A frontend component__ that extends the Hoodie API, written in Javascript
 - __A backend component__, written in node.js